 - MPA Program: Applicants must have field placement approved by the dean in order to enroll in the program.
 Accepted students must apply for work authorization from US Immigration in order to complete the required fieldwork component.
 Please call the Admissions Office for more details.

 - MSED Program: Applicants are required to take the GRE or MAT exam, complete a proctor essay and schedule a dean’s interview for acceptance consideration.
 Accepted students must apply for work authorization from US Immigration in order to complete the required fieldwork component of the program.
 Please call the Admissions Office for more details.

 Part Three: For Enrollment After Admissions Acceptance

-- For the SEVIS I-20, accepted international applicants must complete and submit an MCNY I-20 Application (PDF) MCNY Statement of Financial Support for International Students (PDF) with supporting documents dated three month before the intended semester of enrollment.* To demonstrate sufficient funds (converted in US dollars) to cover the costs of tuition and living expenses to complete your desired program of study, recent documents of supporting evidence may include any of the following:
+- MCNY I-20 Application: For the SEVIS I-20, accepted international applicants must complete and submit the downloadable MCNY I-20 Application for International Students with supporting documents dated three month before the intended semester of enrollment.* To demonstrate sufficient funds (converted in US dollars) to cover the costs of tuition and living expenses to complete your desired program of study, recent documents of supporting evidence may include any of the following:

 - Personal bank statements (checking/savings accounts)

 - Income tax returns as proof of annual income

 - Pay stubs from your recent employer as proof of regular income